johnpeart/dept-of-bad-ideas/_posts/2019-01-30-introducing-department-of-bad-ideas.md

 excerpt: "The Department of Bad Ideas is a podcast about policy, disconnected from reality.
 Find out more about what's in store, and how you can be in an episode."
 ---

-If you've found your way to this blogpost, you've stumbled upon a brand new podcast.
+If you've found your way to this blog post, you've stumbled upon a brand new podcast.
 It's a podcast about public policy as game show, and it’s called the **Department of Bad Ideas**.
 Welcome!

 I'm the creator and soon-to-be host of this peculiar endevour -- [John Peart](https://johnpe.art) -- and I'm here to tell you a bit about what you can expect on this auditory rollercoaster into the world of public policy.